Board of Directors

 Jazzmyne Jacobs is a first-grade paraprofessional with a bachelor’s degree in Business Management and Organizational Change and is currently pursuing her master’s in Urban Education.
 A former head cheerleading coach at Cambridge Rindge and Latin, Jazzmyne dedicated many years to mentoring and inspiring young athletes.
 In 2017, she, alongside Destinee Neal, established the very first majorette dance team in the city of Boston, furthering opportunities for youth expression and community engagement.
 Deeply connected to CCC, Jazzmyne is honored to give back to a program that helped shape who she is today.
 Her goal is to help ensure that CCC remains a safe, supportive, and welcoming space for all who attend.

 Runeko Lovell is a graduate of Boston College, Tufts University, and Northeastern University School of Law (NUSL).
 He has over ten years of experience as a middle and high school teacher in Boston and beyond.
 Runeko graduated from NUSL and passed the Massachusetts Bar Exam in 2024.
-He subsequently clerked for the Honorable Sookyoung Shin of the Massachusetts Appeals Court.
-Runeko will soon start as an associate for the Boston-based firm Choate, Hall & Stewart.
+He subsequently clerked for the Honorable Sookyoung Shin of the Massachusetts Appeals Court and is presently a litigation associate for the Boston-based firm Choate, Hall & Stewart.

 Erinn D. Pearson-Breedy, Simply Erinn's Unisex Hair Salon